aragon/developer-portal/versioned_docs/version-1.3.0/osx/02-how-to-guides/02-plugin-development/05-governance-plugins/02-membership.md

 ## The `IMembership` Interface

-The IMembership interface is used to define the notion of membership to the DAO.This interface is implemented by DAO plugins that define either by having a list of members or by having a contract that defines the membership.
+The `IMembership` interface defines common function and events for for plugins that keep track of membership in a DAO.
+This plugins can be used to define who can vote on proposals, who can create proposals, etc. The list of members can be defined in the plugin itself or by a contract that defines the membership like an ERC20 or ERC721 token.

 The interface is defined as follows:

 ```solidity title=